sketchc89/Simulated-Driving/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines ) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 130-54) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a table of the architecture, the size of each layer, and the number of variables per layer